NanoFerreira/SWE_MainProject_Team1/!README.md

 ## Requirements

 - Click [here](Requirement_Writing.md) for a detailed breakdown of what requirements will be taken into account and prioritized.

-- Click [here](1.0_Version_Expectations.md) for an exploration on what requirements will be implemented for version 1.0.

 ## Use case Diagram